Yaswanth-917/Java-FullStack-Notes/Core Java Notes/Language_Fundamentals/Language Fundamentals.md

     }
 }
 ```
-4. To specify array size, the allowed data types are byte, short, char, int.
-If we are trying to specify any other type, then we wil get compile time error.
+4. To *specify array size*, the *allowed data types are byte, short, char, int*.
+If we are *trying to specify any other type*, then we wil *get compile time error*.
 **Ex:**
 ```java
 public class Temp {